Inspection-Readiness: What You Need to Know to Prepare for a GCP Inspection | Allucent

 From the standpoint of a regulatory authority, organizations must be inspection-ready at any time.
 Inspections can be unannounced, and during their course, the objective is to verify that your processes and systems are compliant with regulatory obligations supporting the safety and wellbeing of trial participants and that the data is reliable.

-GCP inspectors employ different approaches depending on the procedures of regulatory authorities’ they represent.
+GCP inspectors employ different approaches depending on the procedures of the regulatory authorities they represent.
 However, all of them will verify your compliance status on GCP and other applicable regulations during the inspection.

 In an actual inspection scenario, GCP inspectors might look into the following processes, for example: